JustGlowing/minisom/Readme.md

 Just use pip:

     pip install minisom

+To include Numba for JIT-accelerated training:

+    pip install minisom[fast]

 or download MiniSom to a directory of your choice and use the setup script: